mhvelplund/docker-sonarqube/README.md

 Note that the DB server exposes its data a volume which can be mounted by other images.

-Sonar is setup using username/password "sonar" and a database "sonar"
+Sonar is setup using database username/password "sonar" and in the "sonar" scheme.

+Once up and running, the Sonar server's canbe adminsitrated with user "admin", pw "admin".

 This image was based in part on [jahroots/sonarqube](https://registry.hub.docker.com/u/jahroots/sonarqube/)